ErvinRacz/news_api/README.md

 ### Tests
    - Write more tests whether that is end-to-end api test or unit tests
    - Introduce code coverage metrics
+   - The superoak tests hang.
+There must be a configuration issue that is to be solved.
 ### CI/CD
    - Nix can help by a lot to implement these pipelines
    - CI checks should be put in palce to check for linting, formatting and the tests passing